marcoom/swarm-resume-refiner/README.md

 The Streamlit web interface will be available at `http://localhost:8501`.

+From here, you can follow the steps in the [User Guide](#user-guide) section.

 ### Building and Running Locally

-If you prefer to build the Docker image from source:
+If you prefer to build the Docker image from source, instead of downloading from DockerHub:

 #### 1. Build the Image